georgringer/news/Documentation/AdministratorManual/Configuration/ExtensionConfiguration/Index.rst

 Be aware that using this feature may lead to unexpected results if using e.g. the date menu if the field is not used anymore.

-.. _extensionManagerMediaPreview:
+.. _extensionConfigurationMediaPreview:

 mediaPreview
 """"""""""""
 If enabled, the list module will show thumbnails of the media items.

-.. _extensionManagerShowAdministrationModule:
+.. _extensionConfigurationShowAdministrationModule:

 showAdministrationModule
 """"""""""""""""""""""""
 If set, the backend module "News" is shown.This view might be easier for editors who use a very limited set of features in the backend.

-.. _extensionManagerShowImporter:
+.. _extensionConfigurationShowImporter:

-.. _extensionManagerHidePageTreeForAdministrationModule:
+.. _extensionConfigurationHidePageTreeForAdministrationModule:

 hidePageTreeForAdministrationModule
 """""""""""""""""""""""""""""""""""